Xanxi-Amiga/XACP-V1/applications/games/ZZDoom/source/README.md

 newlib 4.4.0.20231231
 ```

-The distribution-packaged newlib configuration is relevant for exact binary reproduction.
+The distribution-packaged newlib configuration matters for exact binary reproduction.

 Using another GCC/newlib distribution may produce a functionally valid binary but will not necessarily reproduce the historical hashes.

-In particular, exact reproduction should use the documented toolchain rather than assuming that every ARM GNU Toolchain 13.2 package contains an identical newlib build.

 ---